Surviving Summer in Stockton, California: How to Beat the Heat

 Hang out on the Delta

 Whether its dining at one of the food spots or lounging on a boat, being near or in the Delta is always a great option in Stockton.
 Spots like Garlic Brothers and Bob's at the Marina provide beautiful patio views while you enjoy their delicious cuisine.
-Plus, if you or some you know as a boat, you can take it out on the water.
+Plus, if you or some you know has a boat, you can take it out on the water.
 Work on your tan and maybe take a dip to cool off—safely and responsibly, of course!

 Find yourself in need of even more ideas?
 You can message us 7 days a week for assistance on shopping, dining, and things to do in Stockton.

-Follow us on Facebook, Instagram, & TikTok - and be sure to use #VisitStockton during your visit!
+Follow us on Facebook, Instagram, Pinterest, & TikTok - and be sure to use #VisitStockton during your visit!

 Related Blogs